 - Take control

 During the two decades where I help to produce, exhibited, or attended hundreds of fine art and decorative art consumer and trade shows, I met and hobnobbed with many artists.

 Although our encounter was brief, I will never forget Juan S. Archuleta.
 I love how his one always gets the feel of serenity and an appreciation for the sanctity of nature when viewing Juan’s art.
 I genuinely admire his humanity, which is abundantly obvious when meeting him.

-In a deep conversation about life, I suggested reading The Seven Habits of Highly Effective People: Powerful Lessons in Personal Change.
+In a short, but intense conversation about life, I suggested reading The Seven Habits of Highly Effective People: Powerful Lessons in Personal Change.
 He offered Chop Wood, Carry Water: A Guide to Finding Spiritual Fulfillment in Everyday Life.

-It’s been nearly 30 years since that encounter with Juan and both books remain bestsellers in their respective Amazon categories.
-They each made a profound impact me.
-You can reread them to gain new insights and inspiration each time.
+It’s been many years since that encounter with Juan and both books remain steady sellers.
+Reading both had a profound impact on me.
+They are books you can often reread and come away with new insights and inspiration each time.

 Who hasn’t had the wish for a savior to step in and make life easy and smooth out problems?
 We all have bouts of wishful thinking.
 However, ignoring hard realities and believing they will come true will crash your dreams and your career.

 It’s okay to yearn for a life and career where things come easy.
 It’s not okay to believe abundance thinking alone will make such things happen.
 That is like buying lottery tickets as a retirement plan.
 It’s a plan for failure.

 YOU have to make it happen.
 It’s the only way your career will meet your dreams for it.